I’m Danielle and I’m a Lobster Roll- aholic.

 2 teaspoons green peppercorns (in brine and drained)

 1 Tablespoon Baby Capers (rinsed and drained)

-1 Small Eschalot finally chopped (also called french shallots)
+1 Small Eschalot finely chopped (also called french shallots)

 1/2 Cup of good quality whole egg mayonnaise

 Combine all ingredients in a bowl and season to taste.

 ** The Higher School Certificate is the name of the certificate awarded to students in my home state in Australia for those that successfully complete subjects in the final two years of high school.